cse-sim/cse/doc/src/docs/input-data/dhwsys.md

 Type: *mtrName*

 Name of METER object, if any, to which DHWSYS fuel energy use is recorded (under end use DHW).
-DHWSYS fuel use is usually (always?)
-0, so the primary use of this input is to specify the default whFuelMtr choice for DHWHEATERs in this DHWSYS.
+DHWSYS fuel use is always 0, so the primary use of this input is to specify the default whFuelMtr choice for DHWHEATERs in this DHWSYS.

 {{
   member_table({